Multidimensional Stable Driven McKean-Vlasov SDEs with Distributional Interaction Kernel: Critical Thresholds and Related Models: Estimates on the Fokker-Planck equation

 The fact that we made the $L^1$ norm of the mollified densities appear spares us a normalization as in the previous computations.
-Namely, assuming w.l.o.g. that $S\le 1$, we can write from \eqref{PREAL_STAB_CAS_FACILE_L1} and the H\"older inequality:
+Namely, the time normalized estimate in Besov norm of Lemma \ref{lem_unifesti_gencase2_RELOADED} would have induced additional time singularities.
+We can now write from \eqref{PREAL_STAB_CAS_FACILE_L1} and the H\"older inequality (for $\bar r$ as above):